IDv4: Aegis

 For teams with a real AI workflow and a real approval problem.

-The best pilot conversations are with regulated product, platform, operations, or control teams that already know which AI agent they want to deploy, but need a stronger answer for policy enforcement, human review, and audit before it reaches production.
+The best pilot conversations are with platform, security, operations, or control teams across public sector, education, marketplaces, and regulated enterprises that already know which AI agent they want to deploy, but need a stronger answer for policy enforcement, human review, and audit before it reaches production.

 • You have a sensitive workflow where AI can assist but should not act unchecked.

-• You need runtime proof of what the worker accessed, attempted, and completed.
+• You need runtime proof of what the agent accessed, attempted, and completed.

 • You want to evaluate controls around a concrete pilot, not a generic AI policy deck.